Harrington Grant Application Policies

 Harrington Discovery Institute requires that all applicants meet the following criteria:

-- A project may have only a single PI who will be responsible for project oversight and financial management.
+- A project may have only a single Principal Investigator (PI) who will be responsible for project oversight and financial management.
 The PI may engage collaborators, core labs, or commercial CROs to execute any fraction of the project.

 Sponsoring Institution Requirements